K 12 Education Visa Sponsorship Jobs in North Carolina

 Which companies sponsor visas for K-12 educators in North Carolina?

 North Carolina's largest public school districts are the primary sponsors.
 Charlotte-Mecklenburg Schools, Wake County Public School System, and Durham Public Schools have active international recruitment programs, particularly for subject areas with persistent shortages like special education, bilingual education, and STEM.
-Guilford County Schools and Cumberland County Schools also participate in J-1 exchange teacher programs to address staffing gaps.
+Guilford County Schools and Cumberland County Schools also participate in J-1 visa exchange teacher programs to address staffing gaps.

 How to find k 12 education visa sponsorship jobs in North Carolina?